Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

-The migration paths of a H atom for the other IAPs are also reported in Fig. \ref{fig:mig_paths}.
+The H migration profiles for the other IAPs are also reported in Fig. \ref{fig:mig_paths}.
 The classical EAM IAPs, which are used in this study for comparison, are parameterized to include the ZPE-correction.
-As has been previously shown, the ZPE correction reduces the migration energy barrier for H diffusion in a metal lattice \cite{jiangDiffusionInterstitialHydrogen2004a, haywardInterplayHydrogenVacancies2013b}.
-Hence, both Ram\_EAM and Wen\_EAM successfully predict the lowered energy barriers.
-However, the calculation of the T-O-T type transition using the Wen\_EAM IAP reports the O-site to be a metastable state and not a saddle point (see cyan curve in Fig. \ref{fig:TOT_paths}), which contradicts the results of DFT calculations \cite{jiangDiffusionInterstitialHydrogen2004a, bodaAdsorptionAbsorptionDiffusion2019}.
-The calculations of both the T-T and T-O-T transitions with the Kumar\_EAM IAP resulted in complex energy curves with multiple saddle points, see the green curves in Fig. \ref{fig:TT_paths} and \ref{fig:TOT_paths}.
-The other ML-IAP, Meng\_NNIP, gave values close to those obtained with DFT and the tabGAP.
+As has been previously shown, the ZPE correction reduces the migration energy barrier for H diffusion in \aFe \cite{jiangDiffusionInterstitialHydrogen2004, haywardInterplayHydrogenVacancies2013}.
+Hence, both Ram\_EAM and Wen\_EAM predict lowered energy barriers.
+However, Wen\_EAM IAP reports the O-site to be a metastable minimum and not a saddle point (see cyan curve in Fig. \ref{fig:TOT_paths}), in contrast to DFT \cite{jiangDiffusionInterstitialHydrogen2004, bodaAdsorptionAbsorptionDiffusion2019}.
+Kumar\_EAM produces multi-saddle energy profiles for both paths (green curves in Fig. \ref{fig:mig_paths}).
+The other ML-IAP, Meng\_NNIP, gives barriers close to those obtained with DFT and tabGAP.
 For the detailed dependence of the migration energy barriers on hydrostatic strain, we guide the reader to the Supplementary Material.